 6.17.1 Applicability to language

 The possible confusion of names with typographically similar characters is not specific to C, but C is as prone to it as any other language.
-Depending upon the local character set, avoid having names that only differ by characters that may be confused, such as ‘O’ and ‘0’
+Depending upon the local character set, avoid having names that only differ by characters that can be confused, such as ‘O’ and ‘0’

 For C, the maximum significant name length is implementation defined.
 If a program includes names that are longer than the defined maximum, the compiler will truncate them to the maximum.
 Therefore, if two names in a program only differ in characters after the maximum, they will be treated as the same.
 For functions this is usually detected by the compiler as an attempted redeclaration, but for variables declared in different but overlapping scopes this may lead to the wrong variable being used, as in: